tauri-apps/tauri-docs/docs/getting-started/setting-up-windows.md

 ---
-title: Setup for Windows
+title: Setting Up Windows
-pagination_next: development/integration
+pagination_next: getting-started/beginning-tutorial
 ---

 import Icon from '@theme/Icon' import { Intro } from '@theme/SetupDocs'

 :::note

-For those using the Windows Subsystem for Linux (WSL) please refer to our [Linux specific instructions](/docs/get-started/setup-linux) instead.
+For those using the Windows Subsystem for Linux (WSL) please refer to our [Linux specific instructions](/docs/getting-started/setting-up-linux) instead.

 :::

 <Intro />